IBatatinha/Standalone-framework/README.md

 > yes in this case it is more complex because you have to explain which framework you will use more for the time being it will be like this in the beta phase

 > remembering that the frameworks are not original, they are totally modified so that they have their functionality plus the rest of the programming application of each framework is the same, this framework is just a combination of all of them in a single framework

+> If you want to acquire : Please contact Batatinha#0001